pimatic/pimatic-guide/getting-started/remote-ssl.html.md

 ### Configuration

-Edit or add the `https`-Confiuration options in the `settings`-Section of your `config.json`.
+Edit or add the `https`-Configuration options in the `settings`-Section of your `config.json`.
 It should look like this:

 ```
 "httpsServer": {